History of biotechnology: Single-cell protein and gasohol projects

 Even greater expectations of biotechnology were raised during the 1960s by a process that grew single-cell protein.
 When the so-called protein gap threatened world hunger, producing food locally by growing it from waste seemed to offer a solution.
 It was the possibilities of growing microorganisms on oil that captured the imagination of scientists, policy makers, and commerce.
-Major companies such as British Petroleum (BP) staked their futures on it.
+Major companies such as BP staked their futures on it.
 In 1962, BP built a pilot plant at Cap de Lavera in Southern France to publicize its product, Toprina.
-Initial research work at Lavera was done by Alfred Champagnat, In 1963, construction started on BP's second pilot plant at Grangemouth Oil Refinery in Britain.
+Initial research work at Lavera was done by Alfred Champagnat, In 1963, construction started on BP's second pilot plant at the Grangemouth Refinery in Scotland.

 As there was no well-accepted term to describe the new foods, in 1966 the term "single-cell protein" (SCP) was coined at MIT to provide an acceptable and exciting new title, avoiding the unpleasant connotations of microbial or bacterial.